leav-solutions/leav-engine/README.md

 # Error Code

+## Config Error
+101: can't access the inputRootPath
+102: can't access the outputRootPath

+## Message Error
+201: can't parse the message received

+## Input Error
-- 1: file doesn't exist
+301: input file doesn't exist
-- 2: input is not a file
+302: input is not a file
-- 3: error when getting file stats
+303: error when getting input file stats
+304: input file type unknown
+305: type of the input file not manage

+## Output Error
-- 4: file output must be a png
+401: output file must be a png
-- 5: file type unknown
-- 6: can't parse the message
+402: can't create folder for output

+## Generate Error
-- 11: error when generating the preview
+501: error when generating the preview
-- 12: error when creating the temporary file for the document type
+502: error when creating the temporary file for the document type
-- 13: error when generating preview from temporary pdf document
+503: error when generating preview from temporary pdf document
-- 14: error when getting the colorspace of the input
+504: error when getting the colorspace of the input

+## MultiPage Error
-- 15: error when creating the folder for multi-page
+601: error when create the folder for multi page
-- 16: error when getting the number page of pdf
+602: error when getting the number page of pdf
-- 17: error when generating multi-page
+603: error when generating multi page
-- 18: type of the file not manage

 # Config file